 A major challenge for the university was the lack of its own premises.
 Its management was forced during the first eight years to rent a number of private buildings that had not been adapted for educational work.
 The construction of a new building commenced on 31 July 1837, designed by Vincent Beretti, Professor of Architecture at the St. Petersburg Academy of Arts.

-Within the university’s walls progressive ideas have always flourished and grown, despite the obvious desire of the imperial government to turn Kyiv University into an outpost of Russian autocracy.
-During the period 1830-1860 the university was one of the centres of the Polish national democratic movement, and during 1845 to 1847 the Cyril and Methodius Brotherhood was established and began to make its presence felt.
+Within the university’s walls, progressive ideas have always flourished and grown, despite the obvious desire of the imperial government to turn Kyiv University into an outpost of Russian autocracy.
+During the period 1830-1860 the university was one of the centers of the Polish national democratic movement, and during 1845 to 1847 the Cyril and Methodius Brotherhood was established and began to make its presence felt.

 |T.G.
 Shevchenko.
 Self-portrait.
 1845|

 The revival of scientific and educational activity at Kyiv University in the second half of the nineteenth century resulted from the liberal reforms of the 1860s and the introduction in 1863 of a new university charter.
 At this time the right to act autonomously was extended at the university, which opened 15 new departments (increasing the number from 37 to 52), and increased the number of lecturers and students.
 90 new lecturers were invited from Russian and European universities to work in Kyiv, and the departments began to keep talented students for academic research and educational activities.

 |M.D.
 Ivanyshev (1811-1874).
 Professor, law historian, Rector (1862-1874).
 Editor-in-Chief of Kyiv Archaeological Commission publications|